aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 ?
 Do you want to configure advanced settings?
 Yes
 ?
 Do you want to access other resources in this project from your Lambda function?
 Yes ?
-Select the categories you want this function to have access to. storage ?
+Select the categories you want this function to have access to- api, storage ?
 Select the operations you want to permit on Itinerary:@model(appsync) read

 You can access the following resource attributes as environment variables from your Lambda function